Disneyland social club

-A Disneyland social club is an organized group of Disneyland fans who express their participation in their chosen club by wearing matching jackets or vests bearing back patch designs that are reminiscent of motorcycle clubs.
-Disneyland social clubs are not considered actual gangs, even though they borrow certain aesthetic traits of a motorcycle club.
+A Disneyland social club is an organized group of Disneyland fans who express participation in their chosen club by wearing matching jackets or vests bearing back patch designs that are reminiscent of motorcycle clubs.
+Disneyland social clubs are not considered actual gangs.

 Identifying traits

 Each club has membership requirements and guidelines and is required to follow Disney's park rules, including the requirement to co-operate with the Disney cast members and to be respectful to all park visitors.
 Some clubs are named after popular Disneyland rides, such as the "Hitchhikers" (named after the hitchhiking ghosts of the Haunted Mansion) and "The Jungle Cruisers" (named after the Jungle Cruise attraction).
 Other Disneyland social clubs have more generic names, such as "The Hidden Mickeys", "Walt's Misfits", and "Main Street Elite" (the largest and most visible club).

 Each Disneyland social club has its own leather jacket, jean jacket, varsity letterman jacket, or vest which bears custom-made patches of its mascot, logo, and unique club name.
 Jacket/vest fronts often feature the member's name and favorite character or attraction, with Disney trading pins.

 Group members wearing patches created a style, and other groups quickly copied.
 Subsequently, the number of patched Disneyland social clubs grew.
 By March 2014, there were over 20 social clubs in existence.
 Coincidentally, in July 2013, the Disney Channel premiered a Disney Channel Original Movie entitled Teen Beach Movie which featured a group of motorcycle bikers calling themselves "The Rodents Social Club" who wore matching motorcycle jackets emblazoned with their club's name and a picture of a mouse.

 The Los Angeles Times has described social clubs as "harmless alliances of friends and family who meet up at the park to share a nerdy obsession for all things Disney".
 The OC Weekly called the clubs a "new generation of hardcore Disney fans".